 - ¾ teaspoon baking soda

 - 1 ½ (180 g) sticks butter, at room temperature

 - Cocoa powder

-- To prepare crumb topping, whisk together sugar, flour, chocolate chips, cocoa and salt in a small bowl.
+- Whisk together sugar, flour, chocolate chips, cocoa and salt in a small bowl.
 Use your fingers or a fork to blend in the butter until the mixture resembles damp sand.
 Stir in hazelnuts.

-- To make the cake, whisk the flour, baking powder, baking soda and salt together.
+- Whisk the flour, baking powder, baking soda and salt together.